Generating numbers of rings graded by amenable and supramenable groups

-\begin{proposition} Let $G$ be a group and $R$ a $G$-graded ring such that $R_g$ is a finitely generated free right $R_1$-module for every $g\in G$.
-Let $X\subseteq G$ be the support of $R$.
-If $X$ is amenable with respect to $G$, then $R$ has UGN if and only if $R_1$ has UGN. \end{proposition}
+\begin{corollary} Let $G$ be a group and $X$ a subset of $G$.
+Then the following two statements are equivalent. \begin{enumerate*} \item The subset $X$ is right amenable with respect to $G$. \item For every ring $R$, the ring $T^r_G(X,R)$ has UGN if and only if $R$ has UGN. \end{enumerate*} \end{corollary}